 Compared to the rest of the United States, Nevada’s disability rankings are only slightly above average.
 Around 11.6% of the state identifies as disabled, which is slightly lower than the national average of 12.6%.

 It’s average employment rate of disabled residents is around 40%, which is roughly two percent higher than most states in the country.

-However, with some knowledge about Social Security in your area, you can make sure that you've got vital resources for your application.
+However, with some knowledge about the Reno Social Security office, you can make sure that you've got vital resources for your application.

-Continue below to learn more about Social Security in the Reno area, and learn how you could make the most of your disability application process.
+Continue below to learn more about the Social Security Office Reno, and learn how you could make the most of your disability application process.

 Address: 1170 Harvard Way, Reno, NV 89502

 TUES: 09:00 AM — 04:00 PM

 By car: The Reno Social Security office Reno is conveniently located near the Reno-Tahoe International Airport directly beside the I-580.

 Simply take the freeway towards exit 65A for Villanova Dr, make a right onto Villanova, and turn right onto Harvard Ave, where the Social Security office Reno will be on your right.

 By public transit: The 9 bus, which runs north and south past the airport, drops patrons off at Harvard Way & Vassar St, which is directly beside Reno’s Social Security office.